Ramanamudalipudur

 Ramanamudalipudur is a town situated in Coimbatore rural district, in the state of Tamil Nadu, India.

 Geography

-The town of Ramanamudalipudur exists near an abundant supply of wildlife.
-Animals like panthers, crocodiles, tigers, elephants, spotted deer, civet cats, and wild boars are found in the region.
-Numerous birds can also be sighted in the area.
-It is possible to spot such birds as the Malabar pied hornbill, black headed oriole, rocket-tailed drongo, tree pie, spotted dove, and red whiskered bulbul.
-In fact, the very name of this town invokes thoughts of wildlife, since the name's translation means elephant hill.
+Ramanudalipudur is situated near an abundance of wildlife.
+The region is home to animals such as panthers, crocodiles, tigers, elephants, spotted deer, civet cats, and wild boars.
+Numerous bird species can also be observed, including the Malabar pied hornbill, black-headed oriole, rocket-tailed drongo, tree pie, spotted dove, and red-whiskered bulbul.
+The town's name, which translates to "elephant hill," reflects its association with wildlife.